ioerger/transit2/src/pytransit/doc/source/CGI.rst

     1. sgRNA ids (user defined, must be unique per sgRNA).
 Must be first column for both command line and GUI usage
     2. Orfs targeted by the sgRNA,
     3. Barcodes (nucleotide sequences) of the sgRNAs
-    4. sgRNA efficacies (measurements of effect on growth rate; in the publication of this method, sgRNA efficacy is measurement as extrapolated LFCs calculated through a passaging experiment).
+    4. sgRNA efficacies (measurements of effect on growth rate; in the publication of this method, sgRNA efficacy is estimated log2-fold-change in CFU at 25 generations (induced vs uninduced), calculated through a passaging experiment).

 * **<barcode column>** : Column name of the sgRNA info file that contains the barcodes of the sgRNA (first column is the sgRNA ids)